rebelsky/csc321-jekyll/_dev/_eboards/eboard08.md

 ### News and notes

+* GitSwag!
-* Mentor session ?-?
-Sunday night
+* Mentor session 7-8 Sunday night
     * KY recommends that you start the homework in advance.
 * Alumni mentors visit next Wednesday.
 Please try to clear lunch time, 4pm for their talk, (and 1pm, if possible).